Academic Regulations

 If sufficient work has not been completed, the grade of Incomplete will not be feasible.
 In such situations, the instructor will submit whatever final grade the student has earned.
 The student may repeat the course at a later time if they choose.
 (For information about repeating a course, see below.)

-Failure to submit completed work within the relevant time frame will result in the grade of Incomplete being automatically changed to a grade of F (or, in the case of a course being taken as Pass/Fail, to a grade of NCR).
+Failure to submit completed work and for the earned grade to be posted within 120 days of the last day of the semester in which the Incomplete was granted will result in the grade of Incomplete being automatically changed to a grade of F (or, in the case of a course being taken as Pass/Fail, to a grade of NCR).

 Any student who does have an Incomplete on their transcript at the time of certification and degree conferral will have the Incomplete changed to a grade of F (or, in the case of a course being taken as Pass/Fail, to a grade of NCR).